electroCore Announces Fourth Quarter and Full Year 2022 Financial Results

 Company to host conference call and webcast today, March 8, 2023 at 4:30pm EST

-ROCKAWAY, N.J., March 08, 2023 (GLOBE NEWSWIRE) -- electroCore, Inc. (Nasdaq: ECOR) (the “Company”), a commercial-stage bioelectronic medicine and wellness company, today announced fourth quarter and full year 2022 financial results and provided an operational update.
+ROCKAWAY, N.J., March 08, 2023 (GLOBE NEWSWIRE) -- electroCore, Inc. ECOR (the "Company"), a commercial-stage bioelectronic medicine and wellness company, today announced fourth quarter and full year 2022 financial results and provided an operational update.

 Fourth Quarter 2022 and Recent Highlights